2 Billion-Bushel Corn Carryout Not Likely, Analyst Says

 This total is 5% above prior year ethanol production levels.
 While some may point to a slowdown in corn use for ethanol in recent months based on Grain Crushings and Co-Products Production data, this slowdown could be attributed to seasonal ethanol yield variations.
 Collectively, the pace of corn consumption for ethanol, exports, and feed and residual use is supportive of current WASDE projections.
 A 2 billion-bushel carryout seems like a distant, and unlikely, outcome given current consumption indicators.
 USDA’s June 30 stocks report should provide additional clarity on the ongoing pace of corn consumption.

-Editor's Note: John Newton is an ag economist with University of Illinois Extension.
+By: John Newton, an ag economist with University of Illinois Extension.